xuanhao44/hitsz_xdf_ielts_writing/docs/TASK1/C14T4_park_1920_today.md

 特殊的：

-- on the side/coast/bank
+- on the side/coast/bank/edge
   - e.g. A stage for musicians was **on the west side** of the fountain.
-  - edge 也是吗？
-- corner?
+- in the corner
   - e.g. A pond for water plants was **in the northeast corner** of the park.
 - in the center
   - e.g. **In the center** of the park lay a fountain.